 This hormone regulates the body’s internal clock, or circadian rhythm.
 Melatonin enters the bloodstream and sends a signal to all the bodily processes that it is time to get ready to sleep.

 Many factors can influence how the body produces melatonin.
 Sleep disorders, working at night, and jet lag are all examples.
 Furthermore, as people get older, they start to produce less melatonin.

-They may also be useful for children with sleep problems relating to long-term health conditions, such as atopic dermatitis, asthma, attention-deficit hyperactivity disorder (ADHD), or autism spectrum disorder (ASD).
+They may also be useful for children with sleep problems relating to long-term health conditions, such as atopic dermatitis, asthma, attention deficit hyperactivity disorder (ADHD), or autism spectrum disorder (ASD).

-Some people say that the supplements help, but it is important to note that scientists are not yet sure whether they are effective.
+Some people claim that the supplements help, but it is important to note that scientists are not yet sure whether they are effective.
 More research is necessary to confirm whether such products are safe in the long term.

 Lots of different melatonin supplements are available to buy online and in drugstores.

 Some of the top-selling products in the United States are:

 Best for children

 This chewable, berry-flavored supplement is suitable for children over 3 years old.

 - Serving: 1 mg melatonin per one gummy